bjornmeansbear/lectureScripts/ASustainableDesigner.md

 My students’s works this term have shown me that a “correct” style may be irrelevant when it comes to what sustainable graphic design should look like.
 Maybe it is just the message that matters.

-## Works Cited:
+## Works Cited

 De Botton, Alain. _The Architecture of Happiness_.
 Vintage Books.
 New York, NY.
 2006. #Alain de Botton #The Architecture of Happiness

 Ehrenfeld, John and Hoffman, Andrew J. _Flourishing: A Frank Conversation About Sustainability_.
 Stanford University Press, Stanford, CA. 2013.

 Sterling, Bruce. _The Last Veridian Note_.
 Nov 2008.
 ViridianDesign.org.
-January 2015. http://www.viridiandesign.org/2008/11/last-viridian-note.html
+January 2015. <http://www.viridiandesign.org/2008/11/last-viridian-note.html>